Skippering a Pleasure Craft

 - River Rhône – Downstream of the Trinquetaille bridge in Arles and beyond towards Marseille

 - River Seine – Downstream of the Jeanne-d’Arc bridge in Rouen

 - River Rhine (in France, Holland and Germany; Germany’s Zone 3 waterways also include the Elbe and the Danube).
 The Rhine is in a special zone by itself, Zone R.

 - All other French waterways

 For details of all of the above TRIWV aspects, refer to the EU Legislative Website

 This is noted in the EU TRIWV legislation.
 The CCNR is the Rhine Navigation Commission and vessels travelling the Rhine must be certified accordingly, possibly with a specific CCNR inspection and certificate issued by an authorised body, or through an equivalent (approved) standard, now including the TRIWV.

 Other EU Legislation applying to Pleasure Boating

-Michael Clark has produced an excellent and seemingly exhaustive series of tables of legislative citations, with links to the original EU documents.
+Michael Clark has produced an excellent and seemingly exhaustive series of tables of legislative citations with links to the original EU documents (foot of the page).
 These are divided into:

 As we have noted elsewhere, in many instances the practical impact of this legislation on ordinary plaisanciers, travelling the lesser waterways is minimal to non-existent.
 Perhaps this will change, but like the situation with ATIS VHF, travelling more ‘commercial’ waterways, piloting boats bigger than 15m in length, having passengers or guests aboard, etc. does demand taking these matters seriously and rightly so.
 Owners of barge sized boats should consider joining the DBA, which is an active organisation providing advice and representing interests.